Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Derivation of the energy equation in spectral space

 \section{Derivation of the energy equation in spectral space}

-Based on the nondimensional equations derived in the previous section (eqs. \ref{eq:nondim-SI}) we introduce a stream function $\psi$ such that $u=\psi_{z}$; $w=-\psi_{x}$, and letting the vorticity be $\zeta=u_{z}-w_{x}=\nabla^{2}\psi$.
-Take the curl of the momentum equations to derive a vorticity equation and rewrite the buoyancy equation to find
+Based on the nondimensional equations derived in the previous section (eqs.~\ref{eq:nondim-SI}) we introduce a stream function $\psi$ such that $u=\psi_{z}$, and $w=-\psi_{x}$ so that the vorticity is $\zeta=u_{z}-w_{x}=\nabla^{2}\psi$.
+One can take the curl of the momentum equations to derive a vorticity equation and rewrite the buoyancy equation to find \begin{linenomath*}